PyDPainter logo PyDPainter Docs Gallery Download Blog

 Need a noise or cloud texture like the old filter "Render/Clouds" in PhotoShop?

-2. Select the airbrush tool (spray icon).
+2. Select the Airbrush tool (spray icon).

-3. Use the menus to select Mode/Cycle (or press F7).
+3. Use the menus to select Mode/Cycle(or press F7).
 If you paint with this, it will produce random gray dots around your mouse pointer.

-4. Select one of the big square brushes.
-Hit F7 again.
+4. Select the biggest predefined square brushes.

-5. Click Airbrush again and then paint on the canvas to spread a lot of small squares with different shades of gray.
+6. Paint on the canvas to spread a lot of small squares with different shades of gray.
 Continue to fill the screen like this:

 cloud blocks